SidraEffendi/MTranslation_Urdu_to_Shakespearean/README.md

 Replicate:

-To try other Urdu poems or text just download the two trained models from the google drive and the notebook as well on a GPU machine and hit run.
+To try other Urdu poems or text just download the two trained models from the google drive and the notebook on your machine and hit run.

 Scope of Improvement:
 - The Urdu to English translation model was trained on Bible and Quran Parallel corpus, so the poetic translation can be improved by using